briancaffey/briancaffey.github.io/content/2024/02/17/rocket-league-botchat-nvidia-generative-ai-on-rtx-pcs-developer-contest.md

 ## Development environment

-While working on different projects using web technologies and frameworks across the Python and JavaScript ecosystems, I have an appreciation for well-structured development environments.
-Development environments refers to the tools and processes by which a developer can make a change to source code and see these changes reflected in some version of the application running a local environment.
-The local environment (the developer's computer) should be a close proxy the production environment where the code will ultimately deployed to for end users.
+While working on different projects using web technologies and frameworks in the Python and JavaScript ecosystems, I developed an appreciation for well-structured development environments that are easy to use.
+Development environment refers to the tools and processes by which a developer can make a change to source code and see these changes reflected in some version of the application running on a local environment.
+The local environment (the developer's computer) should be a close proxy for the production environment where the code will ultimately deployed to for end users.
 For this project the local development environment is our PC itself, which simplifies things.
-A development environment should support hot-reloading so incremental changes can be run to test functionality.
+A development environment should support hot-reloading so incremental changes can be run to test functionality, offering a tight feedback loop.
 I really like the development environment for this project.
-Here's a screenshot that shows the different parts of the development environment for Rocket League BotChat:
+Here's a screenshot that shows the different parts of the development environment I used for working on Rocket League BotChat:

 ![Screenshot of Rocket League BotChat development environment](/img/rlbc/devenv2.png)

 - Rocket League (running with the `-dev` flag turned on).
-The console is helpful viewing log messages and the plugin settings panel can be used to view and change plugin configuration values.
+The console is helpful for viewing log messages and the plugin settings panel can be used to view and change plugin configuration values.
 The BakkesMod plugin also needs to be running in order to inject plugin code into the game engine
-- Visual Studio for working on the plugin code.
-Controol+Shift+B rebuilds the code and automatically reloads the plugin in the game
+- Visual Studio for working on the plugin code. `Control`+`Shift`+`B` rebuilds the code and automatically reloads the plugin in the game
 - OpenAI-compatible LLM server powered by TensorRT-LLM (using `Llama-2-13b-chat-hf` with AWQ INT4 quantization) running in a docker container on Ubuntu in WSL
 - VSCode for debugging C++ code with Continue.dev extension powered by TensorRT-LLM (using `CodeLlama-13b-instruct-hf` with AWQ INT4 quantization) running in a virtual environment on Windows

 ### Building the TensorRT-LLM engines

 I was able to build and run the TensorRT LLM engines for my game plugin's inference and the Continue.dev extension's inference both in Python virtual environments on Windows and on Ubuntu in WSL.
-Here's what these commands look like.

 For building the `Llama-2-13b-chat-hf` model with INT4 AWQ quantization on Windows 11 I used this command:

 ```powershell
 (.venv) PS C:\Users\My PC\GitHub\TensorRT-LLM\examples\llama> python build.py --model_dir D:\llama\Llama-2-13b-chat-hf\ --quant_ckpt_path D:\llama\Llama-2-13b-chat-hf\llama_tp1_rank0.npz --dtype float16 --use_gpt_attention_plugin float16 --use_gemm_plugin float16 --use_weight_only --weight_only_precision int4_awq --per_group --enable_context_fmha --max_batch_size 1 --max_input_len 3500 --max_output_len 1024 --output_dir D:\llama\Llama-2-13b-chat-hf\single-gpu\ --vocab_size 32064